Scaling Methods for Stochastic Chemical Reaction Networks: Abstract

 \section{Abstract}

-We investigate the asymptotic properties of Markov processes associated to stochastic chemical reaction networks (CRNs) driven by the kinetics of the law of mass action.
-Their transition rates exhibit a polynomial dependence on the state variable, with possible discontinuities of the dynamics along the boundary of the state space.
-We investigate the scaling properties of these networks when the norm of the initial state is converging to infinity and the reaction rates are fixed.
-This scaling approach is used to have insight on the time evolution of these networks when they start from a ``large'' initial state.
-The main difference with the scalings of the literature is that it does not change neither the graph structure of the CRN, nor its reaction rates.
-Several simple and interesting examples of CRNs are investigated with this scaling approach, including the detailed analysis of a CRN with several unsual asymptotic properties in the last section.
-We also show that a stability criterion due to Filonov for positive recurrence of Markov processes may simplify significantly the stability analysis of these networks.
+The asymptotic properties of some Markov processes associated to stochastic chemical reaction networks (CRNs) driven by the kinetics of the law of mass action are analyzed.
+The scaling regime introduced in the paper assumes that the norm of the initial state is converging to infinity.
+The reaction rate constants are kept fixed.
+The purpose of the paper is of showing, with simple examples, a scaling analysis in this context.
+The main difference with the scalings of the literature is that it does not change the graph structure of the CRN or its reaction rates.
+Several CRNs are investigated to illustrate the insight that can be gained on the qualitative properties of these networks.
+A detailed scaling analysis of a CRN with several interesting asymptotic properties, with a bi-modal behavior in particular, is worked out in the last section.
+Additionally, with several examples, we also show that a stability criterion due to Filonov for positive recurrence of Markov processes may simplify significantly the stability analysis of these networks.

 \hrule

 \hrule